-Seventy-five percent (75%) of Focus North High School teachers possess the professional qualifications of at least a Bachelor's degree, with twenty-seven percent (27%) of the teaching staff, and twenty-five percent (25%) of the entire school staff also possessing a Masters degree.
+One hundred percent (100%) of Focus Learning Academy of Southeastern Columbus' teachers possess the professional qualifications of at least a Bachelor's degree, with twenty-five percent (25%) of the staff also possessing a Masters degree.
 One hundred percent (100%) of our core academic, secondary classes are taught by certified/licensed teachers.
 Zero percent (0%) of the secondary core academic subjects (specifically in Physical Education and Art) are taught by teachers who have not achieved the highly qualified teacher status as mandated in the Every Student Succeeds Act (ESSA).